singingwolfboy/flask-dance/README.rst

 Doing the OAuth dance with style using Flask, requests, and oauthlib.
 Currently, only OAuth consumers are supported, but this project could easily support OAuth providers in the future, as well.
-The `full documentation for this project is hosted on ReadTheDocs <http://flask-dance.readthedocs.io/>`_, but this README will give you a taste of the features.
+The `full documentation for this project is hosted on ReadTheDocs <http://flask-dance.readthedocs.io/>`_, including the full list of `supported OAuth providers`_, but this README will give you a taste of the features.

-Flask-Dance currently provides pre-set OAuth configurations for the following popular websites:

-* Facebook
-* GitHub
-* GitLab
-* Google
-* Twitter
-* JIRA
-* Dropbox
-* Meetup
-* Slack
-* Azure AD
-* Nylas
-* Spotify
-* Discord

 Installation
 ============